 In order for you traders to make important trading decisions, you must glean all the information required.
 Where can you find those reports?
 Good questions!
 The media provides endless news sources, whether in the print press, economic TV, or the Internet.
 Here are some great live sources:

-Benstride is one of the most popular sites in its field.
+FX Leaders is one of the most popular sites in its field.
 You will be able to find live market updates, forex trading strategies as well as advice on how to choose the right forex broker to suit your trading needs.

 Recommended news sites that are updated 24/7 include: